Yoga Posture Basics :: Savasana / Corpse Pose with modifications

 Savasana Pose

-As you set yourself up, give yourself time to release any areas of tension and fatigue.
+As you set up, give yourself time to release any tension and fatigue.
 Lay the body down, align the skull, sacrum, and spine.
-Bring your arms away from your body and invite your legs and feet to drop out towards the sides.
+Bring your arms away from your body and invite your legs and feet to drop outwards.
 Consciously relax the body and breath.

-There are many ways to practice savasana, but the most important thing to remember is to find a position that is very easeful.
+There are many ways to practice savasana, but the most important thing to remember is to find a very comfortable position.
 I recommend using a timer so that you can totally let go while in the pose.
 Try to practice this pose on your mat (not in your bed).
 That habit will establish this pose as something other than nap time 🙂

-If lying on your back is uncomfortable, you could practice this pose on your side, or on your belly.
-You could support under the knees with a bolster, use sandbags at various places on the body, and use an eye pillow.
+If lying on your back is uncomfortable, you could practice this pose on your side or on your belly.
+You could support the under your knees with a bolster, use sandbags at various points on the body, and use an eye pillow.
 If the chin is rocking up towards the ceiling, it’s best to support under the head with a small folded blanket.

 Share This Post: